ucsb-cs184-f24/team04-GOLDTracker/team/Retro/retro2.md

 Start: distribute the work more specificly

 ## Retro Assessment (11.4)
 Has 4 merged PRs, and each member has 1 issue to do in different structures.
-Seems like we failed

 ## Outcome of our RETRO 2
+We failed the experiment, but we do think that is a good start.
+It failed due to some external reasons, but we do implemented some new fundemental features.